|This is the intersection of N. 16th and Locust in 1951.|

 |This is a 1948 pic of the Corby Theater, located a block south of the intersection of N. 16th and Locust Streets.|

-In 1913, a massive tornado came through the area just east of the intersection.
+In 1913, the notorious Easter Sunday tornado blasted through the area just east of the intersection.
 When it touched down below the bluff at N. 14th and Spencer, it destroyed the Missouri Pacific Railroad roundhouse that was there.
 Apparently there was a fire at the new roundhouse that destroyed it again in 1915.

 Through the Decades